The Iron Giant (1999)

 Poster on the wall in Hogarth's bedroom

-The name "Floyd Turbeaux" is a play on "Floyd R. Turbo," a right-wing rube character Carson played on the show.
-It is a deliberate anachronism, since the show debuted five years after the events in the film take place and the character debuted in 1977.
+The name "Floyd Turbeaux" is a play on "Floyd R. Turbo," a right-wing rube character Johnny Carson played on the show starting in 1977.

 In both movies the supposed villain is revealed to the whole town as actually being a kind-hearted good guy, by saving kids who are hanging from a balcony after losing their footing and nearly falling to their deaths.

 Both Giant Robo and the Iron Giant are thinking robots who befriend little boys who command them (Daisaku Kusama/Johnny Sokko and Hogarth Hughes, respectively), both were originally created as weapons of destruction, and both sacrifice themselves to save Earth in similar manners (both fly out into space and hurtle into a meteor and nuclear missile, respectively) in the respective finales.

 When Kent Mansley calls General Rogard from the Hughes residence, the shot in which Rogard picks up the phone is an almost identical recreation of a scene from 1977's MacArthur, in which General MacArthur picks up a phone while watching a black-and-white western film.

 When Hogarth tapes the flashlight to the gun before going after the giant, it's a reference to the scene in Aliens where Ripley tapes together the gun and some other things before going after Newt in the queen alien's lair.

 A humorous oven mitt on the wall seems to be a model of the Family Dog.